 Sydney Bennet (aka SYD) is another voice that is sweet honey to our ears.
 With a professional background in sound engineering, producing and collaborating with Odd Future and Tyler, The Creator — SYD also leads the alt-r&B group The Internet.
 In 2017 she dropped her solo album ‘Fin” and fans have been craving more ever since.

 A pillar of the underground music scene, Mykki Blanco has grown to become a world renowned artist.
-Heavily respected in the queer hip-hop community, her vivid sounds transcend.
+Heavily respected in the queer hip-hop community and beyond, her vivid sounds transcend.
 From hip hop cuts, to infectious pop heard in “Patriarchy,” and ethereal semi-ballads such as her recent song release “You Will Find It” feat.
 Devendra Banhart — Mykki Blanco’s sound is unapologetically multi-faceted and full of flavor.
 More Here.

 Known as one of the bands that led the indie music scene, Bloc Party has been owning us every since we heard “Banquet” and “Helicopter” off their 2005 debut ‘Silent Alarm.’
 With “Banquet” becoming an indie anthem, Bloc Party helped shape the sound of indie rock in the UK and beyond.
 Front-man, Kele Okereke is an openly gay man who has inspired many to come out.
 More Here.

 Full of that sultry, 90s-inspired r&B – Kehlani’s voice is angelic, yet bold, and full of those romantic vibes.
 Oh, and if you’re still questioning her identity after the birth of her daughter — let us remind you: